 Producer: Nguyễn Văn Trơừng Sơn

-Angelo Moore devotes his life to weaving a legacy; crafting art through spoken word, music, and fashion.
-Angelo has accepted certain truths using them as inspiration and making beauty out of darkness, all with a sense of humor and smile that could set the world on fire.
+Forever Moore: The Angelo Project – Angelo Moore devotes his life to weaving a legacy; crafting art through spoken word, music, and fashion.
+Ska, punk, funk, metal, reggae, and soul fusion master, he’s accepted certain truths, using them as inspiration, making beauty out of darkness, all with a sense of humor and smile that could set the world on fire.
 The film asks many questions about the legacy and process of an artist.
-Through one-of-a-kind, childlike wonder, this is Angelo Moore of Fishbone.
-(P)
+Through one-of-a-kind, child-like wonder, this is Angelo Moore of Fishbone.

 Gianni Berengo Gardin’s Tale of Two Cities